Missile defense: GMD fire control and communication

 The function of ground-based midcourse defense (GMD) systems is to provide combatants the ability to seek and destroy intermediate- and long-range ballistic missiles en route to the US homeland.
 Data are transmitted from the defense satellite communication system, and compiles an image using the coordinated information.
 The system is able to relay real-time data once missiles have been launched.
 The GMD can also work to receive information from the C2BMC, which allows Aegis SPY-1, and TPY-2 to contribute to the defense system.

-A problem with GMD is that the ground systems have increasingly becoming obsolete as the technology was initially installed as early as the 1990s.
+A problem with GMD is that the ground systems have increasingly become obsolete as the technology was initially installed as early as the 1990s.
 So, the ground sensors had been replaced sometime in 2018.
 The update was to add the capability of handling up to 44 systems; it would also reduce overlapping redundancies and inefficiencies.

 Missiles are a link that connects communication between land, air, and sea forces to support joint operations and improve operability.
 The system is intended to improve the interoperability for joint operations of NATO and coalition forces.
 Link-16 is also used by the US Army and Navy for air and sea operations.
 An important feature of Link-16 is its ability to broadcast information simultaneously to as many users as needed.
 Another feature of Link-16 is its ability to act as nodes, which allows for a multitude of distributed forces to operate cohesively.

 The newest generation of Link-16 is the multifunctional information distribution system low-volume terminal (MIDS LVT).
 It is a much smaller unit that can be fitted on air, ground, and sea units to incorporate data.
 The MIDS LVT terminals are installed on most bombers, aircraft, UAVs, and tankers, allowing for the incorporation of most air defense systems.